-Umm AL Qaiwain Ruler Receives Ramadan Well-wishers - UrduPoint
+Umm Al Qaiwain Ruler Receives Ramadan Well-wishers - UrduPoint

-Sheikh Saud received Ramadan greetings from Sheikhs, Chairmen and Heads of government departments in the country; dignitaries; and businesspersons, who congratulated him on the occasion of the Holy Month and wished him good health and further progress for the UAE and other Muslim and Arab nations.
+Sheikh Saud received Ramadan greetings from Sheikh Mohammed bin Hamdan Al Nahyan, Sheikh Faisal bin Sultan Al Qasimi, and a number of Sheikhs, Chairmen and Heads of government departments in the country; dignitaries; and businesspersons, who congratulated him on the occasion of the Holy Month and wished him good health and further progress for the UAE and other Muslim and Arab nations.

 A number of Sheikhs, heads of departments and top officials attended the reception.